Can Nail Polish Kill You? - All Myths Debunked

 Almost every household holds at least one bottle of nail polish behind its doors.
-The nail industry was valued at over US$2 billion in 2020 and has continued to grow with every passing year.
+The nail industry was valued at over $2 billion dollars in 2020 and has continued to grow with every passing year.

-And then it finally happened.
-Someone, maybe even you, accidentally ingested some nail polish.
-You know enough about nail polish to know it’s not edible.
-But can nail polish kill you?
+Someone, maybe even you, may have accidentally ingested some nail polish.
+You know enough about nail polish to know it’s not edible, but can nail polish kill you?

 What This Article Covers: